protzetter/NLP-experiments/README.md

 # NLP-experiments
-A few experiments with various natural language processign experiments
+A few experiments with various natural language processing experiments